Book your parking

 A walk around the garden isn't complete without visiting the Battery on the water’s edge, which was built as a Napoleonic defence in the 1790s.
 Just along from there is the Boathouse, which was the scene of the crime in the Poirot mystery 'Dead Man's Folly'.
 You can enjoy views of the river from the balcony and potentially spot some of Greenway's river-dwelling wildlife.

 Please note the path between the Battery and Camellia Garden is closed.
-This is due to a broken wall along the riverbank, which requires substantial repair work.
+This is due to a broken wall along the riverbank, with significant damage and potential rock falls.
+Please adhere to all signage.
 The Camellia Garden can be accessed via the path in front of the house.

 Camellias flower throughout the garden from late autumn onwards; Greenway is even home to an historical Camellia Garden which you’ll find if you follow the path to the right at the front of the house.
 This secluded walled garden by the river is one of the oldest parts of the garden and used to house an aviary, the remains still visible.
 Camellias flower here from late February until April.